 - Two plans for larger online stores—Basic Commerce at $35/mo and Advanced Commerce at $54/mo

 - Ecommerce platform solutions for enterprises with premium security and privacy evaluation, custom contracting and payment gateways, or a bulk purchase package available upon request

-Check out Top 10+ Mobile Commerce Statistics for 2022
+Check out Top 10+ Mobile Commerce Statistics

 Weebly is the easiest eCommerce platform to sell digital and physical products online thanks to a step-by-step onboarding process.
 It’s a great choice for online businesses that need portfolios, blogs, eCommerce stores, and business sites.